 Regularly in Austin360 I offer a rotating list of places to eat right now.
 This week: Sometimes you just want to go to dinner alone with a book (or your electronic device).
 Or, maybe you’re just having trouble finding a date.
 I offer a list of places where I like to dine alone.
 Most of these places have bars – whether a traditional bar or a row of seating overlooking an open kitchen – where you’ll feel completely at home dining solo.
 Don’t see one of your favorites listed?
-Leave a comment or email me at email@example.com.
+Leave a comment or email me at firstname.lastname@example.org.
+This blog was updated on April 10, 2018.
+If you spot an error, let us know.

 Guide on the go